 You May Also Like: Qualify For A Conventional Loan

 Contrary to popular belief, it is possible to qualify for a conventional loan without putting 20% down.
 However, lenders generally require those borrowers to purchase Private Mortgage Insurance to protect themselves in case the borrower defaults.

 These mortgages come in a variety of sizes and terms, including fixed- and adjustable-rate loans, and generally conform to the industry standards set by Fannie Mae and Freddie Mac.
 Conventional loans are also known for having a speedier approval process, making them ideal for borrowers that need a loan quickly.

 Government-insured loans, or non-conventional loans, are exactly what they sound like: loans insured by the government.
 Popular government-insured mortgages are FHA and VA loans.

 They are typically easier to qualify for, with lower down payment and credit score requirements, making them a perfect solution for those that can’t qualify for a conventional loan.
 In addition, they generally have lower closing costs than conventional loans.
 All of these factors make government-insured loans an ideal choice for first-time homebuyers.

-While they do offer borrowers more flexibility, they often have higher interest rates than their conventional counterparts.
-Most government-insured loans also require borrowers to purchase mortgage insurance with the exception of VA loans.
+While they do offer borrowers more flexibility, most government-insured loans require borrowers to purchase mortgage insurance with the exception of VA loans.